Who is she? The Pretty Girl on the Block

 - Discounted entry fee to our Monkey Sanctuary

 Kirsty arrived at our Sanctuary in April 2011 from a small private sanctuary who had originally rescued her from an isolated life in the pet trade.
-She had lived with fellow capuchin monkey, Gucci, at the sanctuary for many years, but the two are different species so despite being in each other's company for a long time, they could never communicate effectively.
+She had lived with fellow capuchin monkey, Gucci, for many years, but the two are different species so despite being in each other's company for a long time, they could never communicate effectively.

 Upon arrival, Kirsty initially seemed much more reserved and quiet, however, when she saw monkeys of her own kind she was immediately eager to meet them and excited to talk to them in her own language!
 Her days of loneliness over, she was soon integrated into a black-capped capuchin group and took to her new life extremely well!
 She loves to spend her days foraging in the long vegetation and socialising within her group.